amcnary/weave/README.md

 ### Local
 `python main.py [root directory] [port]`

+For example, `python main.py bar 1234` will run on port :1234 using bar as the root directory.

 ### Docker
 `./run.sh [root directory] [port]`

+For example, `./run.sh .git 1234` will run on port :1234 using .git as the root directory.

 By default, this uses the current directory as default and runs on port 8000.
 Haven't implemented tying the two args to flags (--root [root] --port [port]), but this allows for some basic flexibility.

 ## Assumptions

-*		This assumes that Docker is installed.
-I used `Docker version 19.03.8, build afacb8b` but anything recent should work.
+This assumes that Docker is installed.
+I used
+`Docker version 19.03.8, build afacb8b` but anything recent should work.
 No promises for older versions.

-*		I used Python 2.7 if only because I haven't programmed on this laptop for a while and haven't gone through the work of upgrading to Python 3.
+I used Python 2.7 if only because I haven't programmed on this laptop for a while and haven't gone through the work of upgrading to Python 3.
 Happy to rewrite in Python 3 if that's so desired.

-*		I assume that we won't need to worry about pagination for the get request.
+I assume that we won't need to worry about pagination for the get request.

-*		I don't support parent paths (..) for the API, which seems like the right security call.
+I don't support parent paths (..) for the API, which seems like the right security call.
 You can still init the server with a parent path, that just becomes the root node.

 ## Testing instructions
 `python -m pytest`